studienkollegBank Account in Germany for Students: Complete Guide 2026

 | Mathematics | 4—6 | Statistics, data analysis, medical mathematics |

-Total weekly hours typically range from 30 to 34 teaching hours, with additional laboratory sessions.
+Total weekly hours range from 30 to 34 teaching hours, with additional laboratory sessions.

 The FSP for the M-Kurs consists of: